FIGBERT/scrollthingy/README.md

 like the stack so will probably do the former.

 ## Features To Be Developed
-Participants need to be managed more closely.
-Right now they are
-semi-ephemeral: token are issued with random IDs, but those are not stored anywhere and live only in LiveKit.
-They should instead be listed in an ordered queue.
-Though I suppose server-side, we only need to store the scroll offset of the active user.

 Frank and I have been planning on putting users into a line to scroll from the outset of the project, but David had the great idea just now to allow them to scroll through the list of folks waiting.
 Scroll-ception.